 One of the biggest issues is that as we mentioned, society has become more of throw away society.
 With the foundation licence, a lot more people have joined the ranks, but many have not come from the RF engineers ranks (they are still there, but many go straight to Standard or Advanced) or even worked with electronics.

 So it is possible that they don’t know what happens when you put a diode in reverse, why you can’t put more than 1-2 watts though a plastic housed variable capacitor, why you need a earth strap for working with some components and not others.
 You can tell them until you are blue in the face, but unless they fully understand or in most cases experience it themselves (including visual/sensory queues of the Magic Smoke leaking out).
-Whilst it can be frustrating to see someone do something you said won’t work, making the mistake educates even better.
+Whilst it can be frustrating to see someone do something you said won’t work, making the mistake educates even better (as long as it is not costly).

 So it necessary to educate, even providing resources to back up your statements.
 Again that education comes across as an interest in the Foundation member and making him a valuable member, one that has been educated correctly and not just re-iterating the same thing over and over again.